casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 - You know how to [send and verify deploys](/dapp-dev-guide/building-dapps/sending-deploys.md)
 - You know how to [install contracts and query global state](installing-contracts.md) using the [default Casper client](/workflow/setup#the-casper-command-line-client)
-- You have installed the [counter contract](https://github.com/casper-ecosystem/counter/blob/master/contract-v1/src/main.rs) on Testnet as described in the sections leading up to this one
+- Install the [Counter contract](https://github.com/casper-ecosystem/counter/blob/master/contract-v1/src/main.rs) on Testnet if you have not done so already
-- You have reviewed the [system Auction contract](https://testnet.cspr.live/contract-package/e375d42c29c0e4b2baefa63cf2d70af34439eda851e08129d8515515d63bd6a9) on Testnet
+- Review the [system Auction contract](https://testnet.cspr.live/contract-package/e375d42c29c0e4b2baefa63cf2d70af34439eda851e08129d8515515d63bd6a9) on Testnet

 ## Calling Contracts by Contract Hash {#calling-contracts-by-hash}

 After [installing a contract](installing-contracts.md) in global state, you can use the contract's hash to call one of its entry points.
-The following usage of `put-deploy` allows you to call an entry point, and you will receive a deploy hash.
-You need this hash to verify that the deploy executed successfully.
+The following usage of `put-deploy` allows you to call an entry point and receive a deploy hash.
+The hash is needed to verify that the deploy was processed successfully.

 ```rust
 casper-client put-deploy \